tweag/bsidesct-devsecops-sdlc/part2/README.md

 1. Export your SBOM in SPDX format.
 2. Enrich it with VEX data using Endor Labs’ tools.

+You can export the SBOM from the previously shown `Export SBOM` button under the `Dependency graph` page.

+Once you have done this, switch to the Endor Labs dashboard.

+From the left hand menu select the SBOM Hub item.
+This will allow you to upload the SBOm you just exported from GitHub.

+Select the `Import SBOM` button and change the `Select SBOM Kind` to SPDX.

 ---

 ## Module 13: Running SCA Locally